HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

-One surprising takeaway from this distribution is that local var operations - that is, `local.get`, local.set`and`local.tee` - comprise the largest category - 36%, far ahead from the next few categories - inline constants (15.2%), load/store operations (14.7%) and all the math and logical operations (14.3%).
+One surprising takeaway from this distribution is that local var operations—that is, `local.get`, local.set`and`local.tee`—comprise the largest category—36%, far ahead from the next few categories—inline constants (15.2%), load/store operations (14.7%) and all the math and logical operations (14.3%).
 Local var operations are usually generated by compilers as a result of optimization passes in compilers.
 They downgrade expensive memory access operations to local variables where possible, so that engines can subsequently put those local variables into CPU registers, which makes them much cheaper to access.

 It's not actionable information for developers compiling to Wasm, but something that might be interesting to engine and tooling developers as a potential area for further size optimizations.